 Oracle has several IoT platforms, like Asset Monitoring Cloud, it gives real-time data on asset health and usability, notify and predict asset failure.

-Oracle IoT Production Monitoring, used in manufacturing industry, it gives real-time data on your equipment, factories, production system and products.
+Oracle IoT Production Monitoring is used in the manufacturing industry.
+It gives real-time data on your equipment, factories, production system, and products.
 It is particularly effective in reducing product defects.

-Oracle Edge Analytics is used by different industries, including industrial automation, appliance management, transportation and telemetry, healthcare, smart retail vending machines and more.
+Oracle Edge Analytics is used by different industries, including industrial automation, appliance management, transportation, telemetry, healthcare, smart retail vending machines, and more.

 4. Particle IoT

-It integrates hardware, software and connectivity.
+It integrates hardware, software, and connectivity.
 It processes complex data and automates responses.
-OptiRTC, Incorporated used Particle platform to analyse and monitor their smart drainage system.
+OptiRTC, Incorporated used a Particle platform to analyze and monitor their smart drainage system.

 Predix calls itself the OS of the industrial internet.
-It is a platform for creating, deploying and maintaining apps for industrial machinery.
-It securely connects machines, receives data, conduct analytics and provide feedback.
+It is a platform for creating, deploying, and maintaining apps for industrial machinery.
+It securely connects machines, receives data, conducts analytics, and provides feedback.
 It is said to make any machine an intelligent asset.

-SQLstream offers easy integration for Kafka, Kinesis and other stream users and analyses data in real time.
-It is easy to use, it can analyse and trigger actions with results.
+SQLstream offers easy integration for Kafka, Kinesis, and other stream users and analyses data in real time.
+It is easy to use, and it can analyze and trigger actions with results.
 It offers real-time continuous machine learning.

 SQLstream offers data wrangling, data enrichment, streaming analytics, continuous egress, streaming ingestion and dashboard to visualise your data.

 Unidots started as an engineering service firm in 2012.
-It specialised in hardware and software solutions.
-Unidots IoT platform offers data collection, analysis and visualisation tools.
-It connects hardware, devices and sensors to the cloud seamlessly.
-It is compatible with systems that use REST API.
-It is compatible with Microsoft Azure.
+It specialized in hardware and software solutions.
+The Unidots IoT platform offers data collection, analysis, and visualization tools.
+It seamlessly connects hardware, devices and sensors to the cloud.

-It also offers customised solutions.
-Tutorials are available for people who are new to IoT and Unidots’ platform.
+It also offers customized solutions.
+There are multiple tutorials available for people who are new to the IoT and Unidots’ platform.